Faisal-9/MetacraftersPoly-3/README.md

 # MetacraftersPoly-3

-This is a circuit template for use with Circom that checks whether `c` is the multiplication of `a` and `b`.
+will create a circuit using the circom programming language that implements the following logical gate:

+Logic Gate
+AND
+OR
+NOT

+Your goal is to prove you know the inputs A (0) & B (1) that yield a 0 output.

 ## Inputs
 - `a`: A signal input of unspecified type.